snowdrop/k8s-infra/README.md

 ## Kubernetes Installation

-If you have a Virtual Machine which has been created as described for the option: `2`, `3` or `4` of the previous section, you can then use the following [instructions](doc/k8s.md) to install a Kubernetes cluster using `kubelet/kubeadmin` tools.
+If you have a Virtual Machine which has been created as described for the option: `2`, `3` or `4` of the previous section, you can then use the following [instructions](doc/k8s.md) to install a Kubernetes cluster with the help of ansible and the role we created which uses the `kubelet/kubeadmin` tools.

 ## Turn on your OpenShift machine into a Cloud Native Dev environment